-Using similar arguments as we did to prove Theorem \ref{main}, we can construct an Arnold fluid realizing each topogical configuration.
-Let us start by constructing an Arnold fluid in each of the "elementary blocks".
+Using similar arguments as we did to prove Theorem \ref{main}, we can construct an Arnold flow realizing each topogical configuration.
+Let us start by constructing an Arnold flow in each of the ``elementary blocks".

-\begin{prop} All blocks admit an Arnold fluid with the following properties.
+\begin{proposition} All blocks admit an Arnold flow with the following properties.
 For type $I$, the longitudinal core circle is a minimum or maximum of the Bernoulli function.
 For type $II$, the torus $T^2 \times \{3/2\}$ is a minimum or maximum of the Bernoulli function.
 For type $III$, critical set is a figure eight times a circle: the central circle is of saddle type.
 For type $IV$, exactly as for type $III$ but with a non orientable separatrix diagram for the critical circle.
 For type $V$, the core Klein bottle is a minimum or maximum of the Bernoulli function.
 In all cases, the boundary components are regular level sets of the Bernoulli function.
-For blocks $III$ and $IV$, we can assume that the Bernoulli function decreases (or increases) outwards in the exterior of $N^2$ boundary component and respectively increases (or decreases) in the other boundary components. \end{prop}
+For blocks $III$ and $IV$, we can assume that the Bernoulli function decreases (or increases) outwards in the exterior boundary component of $N^2$ and respectively increases (or decreases) in the other boundary components. \end{proposition}

-\begin{proof} We give construct in each block a vector field $X$ and a one form $\alpha$ such that $\iota_X d\alpha=-dh$ for some function $h$ satisfying the mentioned properties.
-In all cases, it is easy to check that the vector field is volume preserving as in Subsection \ref{ss:volcrit}.
+\begin{proof} We construct in each block a vector field $X$ and a one-form $\alpha$ such that $\iota_X d\alpha=-dh$ for some function $h$ satisfying the mentioned properties.
+In all cases, it is easy to check that the vector field is volume-preserving as in Subsection \ref{ss:volcrit}.